tpb1908/CWDoc/doc.md

 The ```loadImage``` method is responsible for loading and displaying the image.

-#import "app/src/main/java/com/tpb/projects/common/NetworkImageView.java $private void void loadImage$"
+#import "app/src/main/java/com/tpb/projects/common/NetworkImageView.java $private void loadImage$"

 The first check performed in ```loadImage``` is whether the image can actually be drawn.